HEP-FCC/fcc-tutorials/software-basics/prerequisites.md

         cpus: 4
         memory: 8000
         disk: 20000
-        cernvmVersion: 2020.07-1
+        cernvmVersion: 2021.05-1
-        sharedFolder: /Users/ganis
+        sharedFolder: /Users/ganis/fcc/tutorial
 ```
-You see in partcular that your `$HOME` area is shared with the VM, so you can exchange files between the VM and the host machine very conveniently.
+It is advised to choose to share the folder where you have our tutorial files, so that you can interchange the VM and the host machine very conveniently.

 From now on you can either work in the VirtualBox window or ssh to the machine with
 ```